About Us

 FOUNDER & CONTRIBUTOR

-Sarah canceled her debut book deal with an international publisher to share her heART through Komerican Pie instead.
-She has worked as a communications consultant to national nonprofits and consumer clients, freelance writer for multiple food and lifestyle publications, apprentice butcher (her very favorite job!), and is a homeschool teacher today.
-Sarah has lived in six different cities and calls Atlanta home with her family today.
-She enjoys hiking, camping, hip hop dance, and seollangtang.
+Sarah canceled her debut book deal with an international publisher to create Komerican Pie instead.
+She has worked as a communications consultant and freelance writer for national nonprofits, consumer brands, and multiple food and lifestyle publications.
+Today, Sarah enjoys baking Komerican Pie and making transformative nature experiences with no rules or playbooks for success.
+She is a native Texan, eldest daughter, wife, and mother to two children.
+She has lived in six different cities and enjoys camping, 90’s hip hop, reggaeton, and seollangtang.

 -